jimmyrmartin/minio-ansible/README.md

 Design goals:

 - The playbook should be able to support airgapped and "online" installs.
-- Easily updated by someone new Ansible
+- Easily updated by someone new to Ansible
 - Self-documenting
-- Node prep and MinIO install seperated by concern
+- Node prep and MinIO install seperated by concerns